-Commercial property assessment, both real and personal, is performed by the local County Assessor’s offices.
-The Property Tax Division directs this process thru assisting, monitoring and training.
-The Department also implements and maintains a uniform CAMA (Computer Assisted Mass Appraisal) system in all 23 counties.
+Commercial property assessment, both real and personal, is performed by the local county assessor’s office.
+The Property Tax Division of The Wyoming Department of Revenue directs this process through assisting, monitoring and training.
+The Department of Revenue also implements and maintains a uniform CAMA (Computer Assisted Mass Appraisal) system in all 23 counties.

-The Property Tax Division annually publishes the Wyoming Personal Property Manual which provides guidance to County Assessors and other interested parties regarding the discovery, listing, classification, and valuation of commercial personal property for ad valorem tax purposes.
+The Property Tax Division annually publishes the Wyoming Personal Property Manual, which provides guidance to county assessors and other interested parties regarding the discovery, listing, classification, and valuation of commercial personal property for ad valorem tax purposes.

-By March 1st of every year all agricultural, business and industrial personal property shall be reported to the County Assessor in which the property is located.
+By March 1st of every year all agricultural, business, and industrial personal property shall be reported to the county assessor in which the property is located.
 See Forms for the reporting of personal property.

 For More Information

-Contact your County Assessor if you have questions regarding property value, ownership, addresses, legal descriptions, tax relief, tax rates and valuation appeals.
-Contact your County Treasurer if you have questions regarding tax payments.
+Contact your county assessor if you have questions regarding property value, ownership, addresses, legal descriptions, tax relief, tax rates and valuation appeals.
+Contact your county treasurer if you have questions regarding tax payments.